HULKs/hulk/docs/setup/main_setup.md

-# Main Setup TODO: Rename to what is actually set up here?
+# Main Setup and Compiling for Webots

 This section will guide you through the installation of dependencies and compiling the code for the [Webots](https://www.cyberbotics.com/) simulator.
 We recommend using [Arch Linux](https://archlinux.org/) or one of it's derivatives such as [Manjaro](https://manjaro.org/).

-TODO: NAO?

 ## Installing Dependencies

 Some packages are required to be installed before you can compile and run our code.
 Use your distribution's package manager to install the following dependencies:

-TODO: split by common/webots/nao/tooling?

 === "Arch Linux/Manjaro"